Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 4. Deploy the engine.

     Replace `Project_Name`.
 The size can be small, medium, large, or extralarge.
-The default is small. **(add link to marketplace listing for pricing info)**
+The default is small.
+See pricing information. **(add links to marketplaces)**
     ```bash
     %project_engine_deploy name=<Project_Name>, size=<Size_of_Engine>
     ```